edzaga/sql-course/sql-course-en/lectures/week4/assignment4.rst

 .. note ::
 	The task is delivered in a compressed file .rar , containing:

-	* 4.sql assignment file with the answers to the questions of "Database".
+	* assignment4.sql file with the answers to the questions of "Database".
-	* assignment 4.doc file,.
+	* assignment4.doc file,.
 Docx or.
 Pdf including response to the item "Relational Design Theory".